-- 1. Energy and its Uses
+- 1. nergy and its Uses

 - 2. Solar Radiation

 - 3. Impact of metamorphism on Coal

 - 4. Physical and Optical properties of Coal

 - 5. Composition and Physical characteristics of Petroleum

 - 6. Origin of Petroleum

 - 7. Geochemistry of Uranium

 - 8. Usage of Nuclear Energy

 Answer ALL questions.
-All questions Carry equal Marks $4 \times 15 = 60 M$ b) Explain the Wind resource and Wind power technology
+All questions Carry equal Marks 4

-9. a) Give an account on Hydropower energy and technology OR

-10. a) Explain in detail the classification of Coal
+- 9. a) Give an account on Hydropower energy and technology OR - b) Explain the Wind resource and Wind power technology - 10. a) Explain in detail the classification of Coal

-- b) Describe in detail the Coal resources of India - 11. a) Explain the effects of geological agents on the properties of Reservoir rocks b) Give an account on Entrapment of Petroleum b) Give a detailed note on nuclear raw material resources of India
+- b) Describe in detail the Coal resources of India - 11. a) Explain the effects of geological agents on the properties of Reservoir rocks ORb) Give an account on Entrapment of Petroleum - 12. a) Give an account on geochemical abundance of radioactivity in crustal rocks ORb) Give a detailed note on nuclear raw material resources of India